RAF Typhoons Get £30K Drone-Killer Rockets

 Belgium, France, and the Drone-Hunter Club

 The Typhoon trial is the third major European integration in as many months.
-Belgium has been firing the Thales-Hellfire-derived FZ275 from F-16s.
-France has tested a similar fit on the Rafale M. NATO is converging on an unwritten doctrine: every front-line fighter on the continent should be able to swat cheap drones without burning a missile worth more than a small house.
+Belgium has been testing the Thales FZ275 laser-guided rocket on its F-16s.
+France has begun trialling a similar laser-guided rocket fit on the Rafale.
+NATO is converging on an unwritten doctrine: every front-line fighter on the continent should be able to swat cheap drones without burning a missile worth more than a small house.

 The RAF says it expects to begin operational trials with front-line Typhoon squadrons before the end of 2026.
-If the cleared rate-of-fire matches the test, a single jet will be able to engage a swarm of seven incoming drones in roughly seven seconds — and still come home with eight rockets to spare.
+If the cleared rate-of-fire matches the test, a single jet will be able to engage a swarm of seven incoming drones — and still come home with 21 rockets to spare.

 Sources: BAE Systems statement, UK MoD press release, Defence News, Janes.